A higher rank Racah algebra and the $\mathbb{Z}_2^{n}$ Laplace-Dunkl operator: Tensor algebra approach to a higher rank Racah algebra

-Of course, this maximal algebra is not unique.
-To every tower of sets one can associate a maximal Abelian subalgebra.
+which allows to label representation vectors as shall be seen.
+To every tower of sets one can associate such an Abelian subalgebra.
 It can be explicitly (and independently) verified that the operators $C_A$ of formula (\ref{Casimir}) in section \ref{DunklOperators} realize the generalized Racah algebra $R(n)$.
 To distinguish the abstract algebra from the Dunkl realization, we use upper and lower indices respectively on the symbols denoting the generators and their representations. \begin{proposition} The differential-difference operators $C_A$, given by \eqref{Casimir}, satisfy

 Putting $P_{ij} = C_{ij} -C_i - C_j$, and $F_{ijk} = \frac{1}{2} \left[ P_{ij},P_{jk} \right]$, it is verified that these operators realize the generalized Racah algebra \eqref{Gen-Racah}. \end{proposition}